charlinski/network-scans/README.md

-#practical seminar: leveraging network data for automated host discovery and vulnerability management
+# leveraging network data for automated host discovery and vulnerability management
-##1.
-Setup
+## 1. Setup
 Code must be run with admin privileges docker-compose up -d activate venv: for more information refer to:  https://docs.python.org/3/library/venv.html